worksome/request-factories/README.md

 Because we override the `name` property using the `state` method before calling `fake`, the name used in the form request will actually be `Oliver Nybroe`, not `Luke Downing`.

-However, because we pass `luke@worksome.com` as data to the `put` function, that will take priority over *all other defined data*, both `foo@bar.com` and `oliver@worksome.com`.
+However, because we pass `luke@worksome.com` as data to the `put` method, that will take priority over *all other defined data*, both `foo@bar.com` and `oliver@worksome.com`.

 ### The power of factories